whyrusleeping/gx/README.md

 ```

 ## Hooks
-gx can support a wide array of use cases by having sane defaults that are
+gx supports a wide array of use cases by having sane defaults that are
-extensible based on the scenario you are in.
+extensible based on the scenario the user is in.
 To this end, gx has hooks that
 get called during certain operations.

 These hooks are language specific, and gx will attempt to make calls to a
-helper binary matching your language to execute the hooks, for example, when
+helper binary matching your language to execute the hooks.
+For example, when
 writing go, gx calls `gx-go hook <hookname> <args>` for any given hook.

 Currently available hooks are: